-There are 3 types of short business summaries you might see on Google Maps: business descriptions, editorial summaries, and review snippets.
+There are 3 types of short business summaries you might see on Google Maps: business descriptions, editorial summaries, and customer review snippets.

 Business descriptions focus primarily on details about a business instead of details about promotions, prices, or sales.